danialrami/danialrami-com/content/posts/MCPs and Genèse Dodécaphonique.md

 3. Design synthesis parameters that accentuate the equidistant nature of the augmented scale
 4. Program automation curves that increase complexity over time
 5. Export directly to your DAW or synth
+	- see my previous post about [scripting in REAPER](https://danialrami.com/posts/lua-in-reaper/)

 This level of integration would transform how we approach sound design, bridging the gap between theoretical concepts and practical implementation.